GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 •	Radio communication
 •	Search and Rescue (SAR)

-The 3rd Batalion also conducts additional training related to disaster relief, in preparation for hurricanes, tornados, or other weather-related events.
+The 3rd Battalion also conducts additional training related to disaster relief, in preparation for hurricanes, tornados, or other weather-related events.
 This training includes:
 •	Area security
 •	Chainsaw operations
 •	Debris clearing